 By working together in this way we can help to keep the University and the wider Loughborough community as safe as possible.

 If you have symptoms of Covid-19 you should get a test and stay at home.
 You’ll also need to tell the University via the Connect and Protect service.
-You do not need to book a test if you do not have any symptoms of Covid-19.
+You do not need to book a test or complete the Connect and Protect form if you do not have any symptoms of Covid-19.

 Complete the Connect and Protect form

 Complete and submit the University’s Connect and Protect form.

 Once you have submitted your Connect and Protect form, a member of the University’s specially trained support team will ask you to confirm the details you have provided on the form and ask about the people you have been in close contact with during the two-day period before your symptoms began.

 You will need to think about everywhere you might have been.
 For example:

 - Which lectures and classes have you attended?